Police: Buffalo gunman aimed to keep killing if he got away

 Portions of the video circulating online showed the gunman killing multiple shoppers in less than a minute.
 At one point, he trains his weapon on a white person cowering behind a checkout counter, but says, “Sorry!” and doesn’t shoot.
 Screenshots purporting to be from the broadcast appear to show a racial slur against Black people scrawled on his rifle.

-Associated Press reporters Robert Bumsted in Buffalo, Michael Hill in Albany, New York, Travis Loller in Nashville and Jake Bleiberg in Dallas contributed reporting.
+Associated Press reporters Robert Bumsted in Buffalo; Michael Hill in Conklin; Dave Collins in Hartford, Connecticut; and Karen Matthews, Aaron Morrison and Jennifer Peltz in New York contributed to this report.
 Balsamo reported from Washington.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.